Looking for the best gig economy jobs and gig apps that pay you real money? Check out our massive list of 58 gig economy jobs and examples.

 A brand ambassador is an incentive-based program, where students are paid to promote a particular brand on campus.

-Tasks can range from wearing company merchandise, getting registrations or social media promotions.
+Tasks can range from wearing company merchandise to getting registrations or social media promotions.

 - Campus ambassador opportunities are posted on job and internship sites like LinkedIn and Indeed.com